 embARC is an intensive, four-week summer design academy for high school students held at the College of Environmental Design (CED).
-Students study architecture, urban design and sustainable city planning through a series of lectures, field trips and design studios.
+Teens explore architecture, urban design and sustainable city planning at our camp through a series of lectures, field trips and design studios.
 Read More!

-embARC brings together students from diverse backgrounds to study architecture, urban design and sustainable city planning through a series of workshops, lectures, field trips, and design studios.
-Participants will experience what it is like to work on their own design projects in a studio environment.
+embARC summer camp brings together teens from diverse backgrounds to study architecture, urban design and sustainable city planning through a series of workshops, lectures, field trips, and design studios.
+Participants complete the summer program with a clearer picture of the college experience, a design portfolio for college applications, and much more!
 With a locally-based project, students will have the opportunity to make first-hand observations of the area through numerous guided site visits, which will help inform the individual design proposals.
 Additionally, students will learn about the construction process through a hands-on design:build project in CED’s fabrication workshop.
 Working along trained professionals, students will build a full size structure for the benefit of a local community organization.
 Students who fulfill the course requirements will receive a letter grade for a 1-unit college course.
 Residential and commuter options are available.

 Q & A with embARC